The number of ends of critical branching random walks: T 3 x T 3 , purple dots, and a proof of Theorem

 \begin{proof}[Proof of Proposition \ref{purplefinite}] Let $N^R(n)$ be the set of particles in the red BRW at time $n$, and $N^B(n)$ the set of particles in the blue BRW at time $n$.
-Then, by Lemma \ref{manytoone},
+Using independence and then applying Lemma \ref{manytoone},